 Medical Records

-However, DC has stringent guidelines when dealing with accidents on its property.
 If you slip and fall on public property, you must report the fall to the proper government agency.
-There are deadlines for filing a personal injury claim against the government, so the sooner you file a claim, the better.
+There are deadlines for applying for a personal injury claim against the government, so the sooner you file a claim, the better.

 Each case is unique, so consulting a DC slip and fall lawyer is vital for understanding your situation and rights.